TioKeno/azure-docs/articles/storage/files/storage-files-active-directory-enable.md

     To support authentication with Azure AD credentials, you must enable Azure AD Domain Services for your Azure AD tenant.
 If you aren't the administrator of the Azure AD tenant, contact the administrator and follow the step-by-step guidance to [Enable Azure Active Directory Domain Services using the Azure portal](../../active-directory-domain-services/tutorial-create-instance.md).

-    It typically takes about 15 minutes for an Azure AD DS deployment to complete.
+    It typically takes about 45 to 60 minutes for an Azure AD DS deployment to complete.
 Verify that the health status of Azure AD DS shows **Running**, with password hash synchronization enabled, before proceeding to the next step.

 3.  **Domain-join an Azure VM with Azure AD DS.**